(Ovis canadensis) BIGHORN SHEEP

-Status: special concern.
-Threatened with eventual extinction, bighorn numbers are only one-tenth the population that existed when white people first began exploiting the Rockies.
+Status: Special concern.
+Threatened with eventual extinction, Bighorn Sheep numbers are only one-tenth the population that existed before people began exploiting the Rockies.
 The subspecies Ovis canadensis auduboni of the Black Hills and adjacent areas has already become extinct.
 Hunting has been prohibited or controlled since the early 1900's, but much illegal poaching still occurs.
 Recovery of numbers has been slow for these animals and their future is bleak unless further conservation measures are taken.

 Range: Bighorn Sheep are found in the Rocky Mountains from southern Canada to Colorado.